The “Love” in Beloved Community

 Building beloved community offers us the opportunity to know and care for one another as human beings and to build the trust needed to successfully leap into the unknown together - to dare, to imagine, to disagree, to risk.
 From there, great change is possible.
 Many of us have experienced the limitations of transactional relationships which are based on our roles and structured to benefit our organizational interests.
 These collaborations tend to be fairly narrow in scope of impact, are often time-limited and unable to withstand significant change or pressure.
 At Move to End Violence, we believe that we will only move at the speed of trust.
 And if it is truly transformational change we're after, we need to transform how we are together.

 At our recent convening we experimented with a fun tool for building beloved community, Love Notes, introduced to us by Move to End Violence core partner, Movement Strategy Center.
 It was a phenomenal success!
-If you don’t believe us, review a testimonial from Movement Maker, Patina Park.
-Please click here for a brief description of the tool — we hope you fall in love with it and each other!
+Please click here for a brief description of the tool -- we hope you fall in love with it and each other!